“The Jack Clement Years”

 a tradition that lives on today.
 A 90 plus year dynasty in music.

-The Stoneman family wish it be known that there is no question of retaliation, malice intended, or the seeking of any kind of justice, or other retribution.
+The Stoneman family wish it be known that there is no question of retaliation, or any malice intended, or the seeking of any kind of justice, or other retribution.

 They believe that God in his wisdom ordains the way our pathway of life takes us.
 And that forgiveness is entrusted to us that may have felt betrayed or have suffered in this life.